 - Grand Total: $167,106.29

-We were making more money than we ever had before, yet feeling further and further behind every month.
+We were making more money than we ever had, yet feeling further and further behind every month.
 Something needed to change.

 Enter the Debt Dragon

-We started teaching ourselves everything we could about money and debt.
-We landed on a basic strategy for how we would get out.
+We started learning everything we could about money and debt.
+Finally, we landed on a basic strategy for how we would get out.
 We would just need to stick to it consistently for a few years.
 But there was still one thing missing.
-We needed a clear motivator, something to keep us on track when we started to lose steam.
+We needed a clear motivator to keep us on track when we started to lose steam.

 We needed a reminder of what we were fighting for (and against).